-Separately, the Sovereign Internet Law addresses threats to the stability, security and integrity of the internet in Russia.
+Separately, the Internet Law addresses threats to the stability, security and integrity of the internet in Russia.
 At present, no list of these possible threats has been adopted.
-However, the main idea is that, in response to the threat, Roscomnadzor can centrally manage public communication networks by issuing mandatory instructions to persons subject to the requirements of the law or through special technical means.
-These technical means will be mandatorily installed by communication service providers.
-The Law provides for the adoption of a number of regulations surrounding its application.
-Some of them are already in place and regulate a number of reporting obligations imposed on communication service providers, owners of communication networks, etc.
+However, the main idea is that, in response to a threat, Roscomnadzor can centrally manage public communication networks by issuing mandatory instructions to persons subject to the requirements of the law or through special technical means installed by communication service providers.

 The allocation of frequency bands and frequencies in Russia is based on the following principles:

 - the use of specific frequency spectrum is granted by licence;

 - there is a gradual move towards bringing Russian regulations on frequency allocation into line with international regulations on frequency allocation;

 - the state shall have priority in terms of frequency allocation;